If you want to get to know me a little, read on:

 Who is Ann Christiansen?
 Who am I?

-I am Swedish born and originally from Gothenburg.
-For almost 20 years now, I’ve been living in Hamburg, with my husband Sören and our dog Neska.
+I am originally from Gothenburg, Sweden, but for almost 20 years now I’ve been living in Hamburg, with my husband Sören and our dog Neska.
 I was the first Nia teacher in Germany, teaching my first class in 1998.
 I am also one of the very few Nia trainers worldwide qualified to teach all Nia training levels, from White Belt to Black, which is why I travel the world teaching classes, workshops and trainings – the work of sharing Nia is for me a calling as much as an occupation.
 As a former professional swimmer I know what I’m talking about when I say I found something special in Nia: a way of working out and yet having fun and relaxing at the same time; of stimulating my creativity through music and rhythm and physically expressing myself.
 Nia has developed into a true passion for me - I love it!
 Since I started practising Nia my attitude to life has undergone a fundamental transformation.
 My mental balance and my capacity to enjoy life have steadily increased.
 I feel healthy and fit; I feel in harmony with myself.

 How it all began...